marek-hanzal/pipi/README.md

 # PiPi

+**This project is under heavy development, even it may look like an abandoned one.
+I'm still working on it.
+You may check [updates here](BLOG.md).**

 > There will be revision of strategies **every month**; "main" branch will contain **current** month, while previous months will
 > be archived in individual branches.